 Many television-viewing habits have neither a positive nor a negative effect.
 The AAP and other experts recommend that if your child is watching TV, watch it with him.
 Watching together facilitates positive interactions.
 Parents can explain problems with a show or things a child doesn't understand.

 Zimmerman argues that the amount of time spent watching DVDs like "Baby Einstein" is an important factor, but more research is also needed in order to study the long-term developmental effects of these videos.
 The overall conclusion appears to be that even supposedly educational television can be harmful to children under 2.
 Parent-child interaction is important at any age, but it's even more important for babies, and that's something a screen can't replace.

-For more information about babies and TV, cognitive development and related topics, please check out the links on the next page.
+For more information about babies and TV, cognitive development and related topics, please check out the links below.

 - "Activities to Encourage Speech and Language Development."
 The American Speech-Language-Hearing Association. http://www.asha.org/public/speech/development/Parent-Stim-Activities.htm